sambathkumarj/Ansible-Kubernetes/README.md

 Human-readable YAML: Ansible playbooks are written in YAML, making them easy to read and write.

-Idempotency: Ansible ensures tasks are repeatable and only make changes when necessary, avoiding redundancy.
+Idempotency: Ansible ensures tasks are repeatable and only makes changes when necessary, avoiding redundancy.

 Modular: Ansible comes with a vast collection of built-in modules, and you can also create custom ones.